 - In Crusader Kings II, rival claimants to a contested throne don't always have their own landed titles, so they'll often depend on the backing of a powerful noble within the realm to lead Factions to enforce their claims.
 These nobles frequently end up being Kingmakers both figuratively and literally, at least when their faction wins.

 - Something of an inversion happens in Star Control II: There is a war raging between the two most powerful races, and a victory by either side would be very bad for the rest of the galaxy.
-At one point in the game, the player can send an ally into the fray to attack the leading side in an attempt to even out the fight and prolong the war.
+At several points in the game, the player can get another faction to attack the leading side in an attempt to even out the fight.
+It doesn't change the outcome, but it does prolong it, which gives the player more time to find the third option.

 - The Runaway Guys did a game of Fortune Street.
 Chuggaaconroy wound up having no hope of winning, so he devoted his efforts into making sure the close game between NintendoCapriSun and ProtonJon went in NCS's favor... or rather, making sure it didn't go in Jon's favor.